When is the Bloomsburg Fair kicking off?

 The Bloomsburg Fair has everything from live concerts to a demolition derby, a sky ride, and even a dog show.
 Not to mention as much comfort food as you could eat.

-For all information regarding advanced ticket sales, directions, entertainment, and events, as well as food and craft vendors visit the Bloomsburg Fair Association’s website.
+For all information regarding advanced ticket sales, directions, entertainment, events, and food and craft vendors, visit the Bloomsburg Fair Association’s website.